NordicSemiconductor/pc-nrfconnect-ble/README.md

     tar xf nrfjprog/nRF5x-Command-Line-Tools_8_5_0_Linux-x86_64.tar --strip-components=2 -C node_modules/electron-prebuilt/dist

+## Working with appmodules

+This project is split into multiple [appmodules](doc/README.md) inside the `packages` directory.
+When running `npm start` from the root directory, the appmodule loader will be started.
+When choosing an appmodule, a *pre-built version* of that appmodule will be loaded.
+If you modify the code, it will not have any effect unless you `npm run build` the appmodule and restart the application.

+When working with appmodules it is normally recommended to navigate to the appmodule directory before running `npm start`.
+When doing this, the application will hot-reload any changes that are made to the code, providing instant feedback during development.

+    cd packages/nrfconnect-appmodule-ble
+    npm start

+## Testing

+Unit testing of all packages can be performed by running:

+    npm test

+Testing of individual packages can be done by navigating to the package directory before running `npm test`:

+    cd packages/nrfconnect-appmodule-ble
+    npm test

 ## Creating release packages
 Scripts have been included in the reop to create release packages.
 Different artifacts will be created depending on the type of operating system: